nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `find Betsy` followed by `delete 1` deletes the 1st student in the results of the `find` command.

 #### Clearing all entries : `clear`
-Clears all entries from the TAddressBook.
+Clears all entries from the TAddressBook, this includes all `Student`s as well as all `Lab`s.

 Format: `clear`